cceanowens/The_Best_NYC_Guide/README.md

 <br>
 <br>

-# Seting up the Environment
+# Setting up the Environment

 - On your Windows create a folder called `tbnycg_project` .
 You'll use this folder to store the app you will use.
 - `cd` into the `tbnycg_project` folder and run the following command in the terminal